LucasDelfino92/morrowindsharp/setup.md

 ### [**Wrye Mash**](https://www.nexusmods.com/morrowind/mods/45439)

-Used to repair and update saves, update the masters of mods, and to run tes3cmd in order to clean plugins and generate a **multipatch**.
+Repairs and updates saves, updates the masters of mods, and runs tes3cmd in order to clean plugins and generate a **multipatch**.

 - Download and run **Wrye Mash 2019 x64 - Installer** (Main files).
 - When prompted to choose an install location, choose your Morrowind **Root** folder (**C:\Games\Morrowind**).
 - When installation has finished, uncheck the option to launch Wrye Mash and click **Finish**.